SpaceX Hits Two Milestones In Plan For Low-Latency Satellite Broadband - Slashdot

 The demonstration satellites will orbit at 511km, although the operational satellites are planned to orbit at altitudes ranging from 1,110km to 1,325km.
 By contrast, the existing HughesNet satellite network has an altitude of about 35,400km, making for a much longer round-trip time than ground-based networks.

-Internet Serivce Anywhere On Earth (Score:4, Funny)
+Internet Serivce Anywhere On Earth (Score:5, Funny)

 On the highest mountain.
 In Antarctica.
 Even the most inhospitable places like New Jersey.